PolicyStat/gitlit/docs/sphinx/FeatureList.rst

 Priority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 4th
-Branching is super critical to git and Psychic-Octo-Robot;
+Branching is super critical to git and gitlit;
 we have to have it right after basic committing and repository setup.